Menu

 Register

 Registrants will have the opportunity to attend live/online sessions throughout the day focused on best practices, program overviews, and current research related to supporting perinatal people who use substances.
 The day promises to be engaging, fast-paced, and interactive, with opportunities for attendees to ask presenters questions.
+This event will be recorded and available to registrants to view up to 14 days after the release date.

 REGISTRATION IS NON-REFUNDABLE

-Discount group ticketing is available for four or more more tickets, please email admin@bcapop.ca for pricing.
+Discount group ticketing is available for five or more more tickets, please email admin@bcapop.ca for pricing.
 Tickets are transferable to another individual, please email admin@bcapop.ca for any name substitutions.
 Registration is not complete until payment is received.

 • June 24, 2026